codedamn/teach.codedamn.com/docs/technologies/node.md

 EOF

 # run test
-yarn vitest run --config=/home/damner/code/__labtests/config.js --threads=false --reporter=json --outputFile=/home/damner/code/__labtests/payload.json || true
+yarn vitest run --config=/home/damner/code/.labtests/config.js --threads=false --reporter=json --outputFile=/home/damner/code/.labtests/payload.json || true

 # Write results to UNIT_TEST_OUTPUT_FILE to communicate to frontend
-node /home/damner/code/__labtests/process.js
+node /home/damner/code/.labtests/process.js
 ```

 Let's understand what the above evaluation script is doing:

 -   We navigate to users' default code directory and install `vitest` and `vite`.
 We do this because we'll use `vitest` as the test runner.
--   We then move the cloned test file (more on this in the next step) inside `__labtests` folder.
+-   We then move the cloned test file (more on this in the next step) inside `.labtests` folder.
 This folder is hidden from the user in the GUI while test is running.
 -   We create a custom configuration for vite which would be read by vitest for testing.
 -   We then create a `process.js` file that would read the results written by vitest and process them to write them on a file inside `$UNIT_TEST_OUTPUT_FILE` environment variable.
 This is important because this file is read by the playground to evaluate whether the challenges passed or failed.
 -   Whatever your mapping of final JSON boolean array written in `process.env.UNIT_TEST_OUTPUT_FILE` is, it is matched exactly to the results on the playground.
 For example, if the array written is `[true, false, true, true]`, the following would be the output on playground: